jangabrielsson/EventRunner/README.md

             function(e) Log(LOG.LOG,"Ding!")
 Event:post({type='loop'},"+/00:10") end)
 Event.post({type='loop'})
 ```
-This will print "Ding!" imediatly, and then print "Ding!" every 10 minutes.
+This will print "Ding!" immediatly, and then print "Ding!" every 10 minutes.
 The framework has a lot of additional features and examples documented in the [Wiki](../../wiki/Home).